Are you one of those people who keep away from fruits and vegetables? You might want to reconsider your choice.

 Nutritionists suggest that people include the intake of fruits, unprocessed proteins, vegetables and whole grains in their daily diet.

-According to the study conducted in Australia, a healthy diet will impact our mental health, than just our physical health.
+According to the study conducted in Australia, a healthy diet will impacts our mental health, than just our physical health.

 Unprocessed food such as protein, fat and plant foods result in better mental health as they are rich in fiber.